django/channels/docs/asgi.rst

 * ``headers``: A list of ``[name, value]`` pairs, where ``name`` is the byte string header name, and ``value`` is the byte string header value.
-Order should be preserved in the HTTP response.
+Order must be preserved in the HTTP response.
 Header names must be lowercased.

 * ``content``: Byte string of HTTP body content.